YusenFan/private-ml-sdk-CPU-only-/README.md

 #### Using the dstack.py script (Deprecated)

-This requires a TDX host machine with the TDX driver installed and Nvidia GPU what support GPU TEE installed.
+This requires a TDX host machine with the TDX driver installed.
+GPU support is not required for this CPU-only version.

 ```
 # Add the scripts/bin directory to the PATH environment variable